UK Denies Vaccine Shortfall Will Slow Lockdown Easing Plan - UrduPoint

 UK Denies Vaccine Shortfall Will Slow Lockdown Easing Plan

-London, (UrduPoint / Pakistan Point News - 18th Mar, 2021 ) :Britain insisted Thursday that its plan to ease coronavirus lockdowns in the coming months remained on track, despite a vaccine supply shortfall from India which will hit the inoculation drive in April.
+London, (UrduPoint / Pakistan Point News - 19th Mar, 2021 ) :Britain insisted Thursday that its plan to ease coronavirus lockdowns in the coming months remains on track, despite a vaccine supply shortfall from India which will hit the inoculation drive in April.

 The state-run National Health Service in England has warned in a letter to local vaccination centres that doses will be "significantly constrained" from March 29 for four weeks.